jsebaltazar/simon-game/README.md

 # simon-game

->Test you mental acuity by following the color sequence!
+>Test your mental acuity by following the color sequence!

 **Technologies used**
 - <a href="https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/HTML5">HTML5</a>